McMahonLab/boot-camps/version-control/git/mobility/Readme.md

 ### Setting Up the "Work" Repository

-Let's clone it on our "work computer".
+Let's clone our simplestats repo to our "work computer".
 You'll find the repository is named properly.

     $ cd ~/work